ChrisRM/material-theme-jetbrains/README.md

 - *Compact Status Bar*: Reduce the height of the status bar (this is the default height)
 - *Compact Table Cells*: Reduce the height of table headers and cells
 - *Custom Accent Color*: Set a custom color for accent color
+- *Arrows Style*: Change the style of the arrows in trees

 Component Settings:
 - *Custom Wallpaper*: Set a custom wallpaper for the "no files opened" page
 - *Material Design components*: Enable/Disable Material Design components (Buttons, Progress Bars...)
 - *Material Icons*: Enable/Disable the Material Theme icons to the original ones
 - *Material Theme*: Enable/Disable the material theme styles
+- *Material Fonts*: Change the default font to Roboto and increases the Project View font
+- *Theme in Status Bar*: Add an indicator of the current selected UI Theme in the status bar
 - *Project View Decorators*: Enable/Disable the Project View Decorators.
 See the above section about separators.
 - *Transparent Scrollbars*: Enable/Disable transparency in scrollbars
 - *Accent Scrollbars*: Set scrollbar color the same color as accent color
+- *Dark Title Bar*: Activate the coloring of the application title bar in Mac OSX

 Keep in touch for new features!